Influenza (Seasonal Flu)

 - Your cough lasts more than 7 to 10 days after other symptoms are gone.

 - You are coughing up yellow, green, rust-colored, or bloody mucus.

 - You are finding it harder and harder to breathe.

 - Wheezing develops.

-- New pain develops or pain localizes to one area, such as an ear, the throat, the chest, or the sinuses.
+- New pain develops or pain narrows to one area, such as an ear, the throat, the chest, or the sinuses.

 - Symptoms become more severe or frequent.

 In most healthy people, the flu will go away in 5 to 7 days, although fatigue can last much longer.
 You may feel very sick, but home treatment is usually all that is needed.
 If it's flu season, you may just want to treat your symptoms at home.
 Watch closely for symptoms of a bacterial infection, such as nasal drainage that changes from clear to colored after 5 to 7 days and symptoms that return or get worse.